jeffbaumes/girder-react-client/README.md

 Build the library (in `/lib`) with `npm run lib`.

+See the [Girder application README](app/README.md) for information on how to setup and build Girder with a plugin enabled.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+See

 ## Why?